FilipaGo/payup-app-prototype/README.md

   - Pitch Deck and Live Demo
   - Project Report

-Even though all team members were involved in all project phases, we each chose a main user flow to work on. **I was responsible for designing the flow to create a group to share expenses and add an expense to that group**.
+**Even though all team members were involved in all project phases, we each chose a main user flow to work on.** I was responsible for designing the flow to create a group to share expenses and add an expense to that group.

 ***